Kornél Mundruczó: Theatre

 Mundruczó has worked in theatre and opera since 2003, first in Hungary and then in theatres abroad such as the Thalia Theater in Hamburg, the TR Warszawa, the Schauspielhaus Zürich and the Vlaamse Opera.
 He is most keen to begin new projects where he finds the subject, collaborators and venue inspiring.
 During the creative process, he strives to create a team.
 For new projects, he very often casts the same actors, who work with him as creative partners.
 After freelancing with more or less the same group of people for several years, in 2009, he founded Proton Theatre, his independent theatre company, with producer Dóra Büki.

-Proton Theatre is a virtual artistic company organised around the director’s independent productions.
+Proton Theatre is a virtual artistic company organised around the director's independent productions.
 Besides preserving maximum artistic freedom, their goal is to ensure a professional structure for their independently produced theatre plays and projects.
 Chiefly, their performances are realized as international co-productions, and their frequent collaborators include the Wiener Festwochen, HAU Hebbel am Ufer in Berlin, Kunstenfestivaldesarts in Brussels, Trafó House of Contemporary Arts in Budapest and Hellerau in Dresden.
-Productions directed by the artistic leader include The Ice (2006); Frankenstein-project (2007), which inspired his later film Tender Son; Hard to be a God (2010); Disgrace (2012), based on the post-apartheid novel by Nobel Prize-winner J. M. Coetzee and, in turn, inspiring his film White God; Dementia (2014), Winterreise (2015), Imitation of Life (2016), The Raft of the Medusa (2018), Evolution (2019) inspiring his film with the same title and The Seven Deadly Sins/Motherland (2020).
+Productions directed by the artistic leader include The Ice (2006); Frankenstein-project (2007), which inspired his later film Tender Son; Hard to be a God (2010); Disgrace (2012), based on the post-apartheid novel by Nobel Prize-winner J. M. Coetzee and, in turn, inspiring his film White God; Dementia (2014), Winterreise (2015), Imitation of Life (2016), The Raft of the Medusa (2018), Evolution (2019) inspiring his film with the same title, The Seven Deadly Sins/Motherland (2020) and Parallax.
 In addition, Proton wishes to provide space for the realisation of company members’ ideas.
 In this spirit, they created the following performances: Last (2014), directed by Roland Rába; 1 link (2015), directed by Gergely Bánki and Finding Quincy by János Szemenyei.

-Proton's performances have toured to more than 110 festivals until 2020, including the Festival d’Avignon, the Adelaide Festival, the Singapore International Festival, the Seoul Bo:m Festival, and the Zürcher Theater Spektakel.
+Proton's performances have toured to more than 130 festivals until 2024, including the Festival d’Avignon, the Adelaide Festival, the Singapore International Festival, the Seoul Bo:m Festival, and the Zürcher Theater Spektakel.

 In 2017, for Imitation of life, Mundruczó was nominated for the Faust Award.
 It was the first time in the history of this award that a non-German theatre, in this case a Hungarian independent company was nominated.
+In the same year Mundruczó has been nominated for the Europe Prize Theatrical Realities of the Europe Theatre Prize.

+In 2024 Mundruczó won the Nestroy Theatre Prize for Best Director for Parallax by Proton Theatre.
+It was the first time not only a Hungarian director was awarded, but also for a Hungarian production.